Believing the anime industry is “mainstream” in 2018 is stupid.

 That’s right.
 Anime isn’t mainstream.
 But don’t confuse “mainstream” with the size or the potential of the industry itself.

 Mainstream just means it’s commonly accepted, liked and enjoyed by the average everyday person.
-Like music or video games or even smartphones.
+Like

 Anime is in an interesting place because as you know, it’s a massive industry with countless shows that are successful.